Belva Gaertner

 Belva Eleanora Gaertner (née Boosinger; September 14, 1884 – May 14, 1965) was an American woman who was acquitted of murder in a 1924 trial.
-She inspired elements of the 1926 play Chicago created by Maurine Dallas Watkins; Watkins reported on the trial for the Chicago Tribune.
-The character also appears in the 1975 musical based on the play.
+She inspired the character of Velma in the 1926 play Chicago created by Maurine Dallas Watkins; Watkins reported on the trial for the Chicago Tribune.
+The Velma character became Velma Kelly in the 1975 musical based on the play.

 Early life

 Gaertner was born Belva Eleanora Boosinger on September 14, 1884, in Litchfield, Illinois to Mary Jane (née Clark) and Charles M. Boosinger.
 She was a three-time divorced cabaret singer who used the professional name Belle Brown.
-Her first marriage was to a Mr. Overbeck.
-In 1917, she married William Gaertner, who was 20 years her elder and a wealthy industrialist, in Crown Point, Indiana.
+Her first marriage was July 11, 1901 in Montgomery Co, IL to Harry W. Peepo (divorced before 1905), then to a Mr. Overbeck.
+In 1917, she married William Gaertner, who was 20 years older and a wealthy industrialist, in Crown Point, Indiana.
 Five months later, William Gaertner successfully sued to have the marriage annulled, claiming that Belva's divorce from Overbeck had not been finalized.
 They then were married a second time, but had separated by the time Belva was accused of murder.